Orange-Foundation/edupi/doc/how-to.md

+# Document objectives

+Some essential information for developers.

 ## Download, compile and install Python3.4 on a Debian like distribution (Debian, Raspbian)

 - install sqlite first

         $> sudo apt-get install -y libsqlite3-dev

 - get the source

         $> cd /tmp